All articles

 ★ Our pick

 For the complete, dependable KL stay — Four Seasons Hotel Kuala Lumpur is the consensus choice among regulars, and it isn't close.
-For the view and the design story, the Park Hyatt is the one to book — but go in with eyes open about what "108 floors up" actually means day to day.
+If the view and the design story matter more to you, the Park Hyatt is the one to book — but go in with eyes open about what "108 floors up" actually means day to day.

 Four Seasons Hotel Kuala Lumpur Four Seasons Preferred Partner